 Your new app appears under Custom Applications.

-- In the G Suite Migrate platform, click New connection or New Connection.
+- In the G Suite Migrate platform, click New Connection.

 - Under Type, select Box.